mmilidoni/github-downloads-count/README.md

     rethinkdb-1.7.0.x86_64.rpm: 450 downloads
     rethinkdb-1.6.1.dmg: 455 downloads

-A tutorial how to run python scripts on Windows can be found [here](http://pythoncentral.io/execute-python-script-file-shell/ "How to Run a Python Script via a File or the Shell").
+If you need to run python scripts on Windows, see [here](http://pythoncentral.io/execute-python-script-file-shell/ "How to Run a Python Script via a File or the Shell").

-To authenticate with GitHub, fetch an OATH token from your GitHub user settings and export it in your shell as $GITHUB_TOKEN.

-Please signal issues and requests on [Project page](https://github.com/mmilidoni/github-downloads-count)